Documentation Index

 - Release resource in the destructor.

-Since stack objects are automatically destroyed when they go out of scope, RAII guarantees cleanup (even if exceptions are thrown).
+Since stack objects are automatically destroyed when they go out of scope, RAII guarantees cleanup — even if an exception is thrown, even if you return early, even if the code path is complex.
+The destructor always runs.

 class FileHandler {